suhanisingh04/INST377project/docs/README.md

 /api/pixabay (GET)

-Description: Fetch a random healthcare-related image from PixabayResponse: JSON payload of image hits
+Description: Fetch a random healthcare-related image from Pixabay

+Response: JSON payload of image hits

 ## Known Bugs & Limitations
 Anonymous comment submission does not include moderation/spam filtering, No authentication system (all access is public), Relies on Supabase's free tier — may have usage limits